 The B2B Marketer’s Guide to GDPR Compliance

-The GDPR will impact B2B marketing in a number of ways.
+The General Data Protection Regulation (GDPR) has impacted B2B marketing in a number of ways.
 We’ve taken steps to protect our clients and subscribers, so we can continue to deliver marketing success.
-This guide will cover:
+This B2B GDPR guide will cover:

 - The purpose behind the GDPR